António da Silva Ribeiro

-António Manuel Fernandes da Silva Ribeiro is a Portuguese Admiral who currently serves as the Chief of the General Staff of the Portuguese Armed Forces since 1 March 2018.
+António Manuel Fernandes da Silva Ribeiro is a Portuguese admiral who served as the Chief of the General Staff of the Portuguese Armed Forces from 1 March 2018 to 30 April 2023.

-Education, Academic Accomplishments and Memberships
+Education, academic accomplishments and memberships

 Riberio joined the Naval School in 1974, and was promoted to midshipman prior to his graduation in 1978.
-He also holds a Degree in Hydrography and post-graduate studies including a master's degree in Strategic Studies, a Doctorate in Political Science and Aggregation in Strategic Studies.
+He also holds a degree in hydrography and postgraduate studies, including a master's degree in Strategic Studies, a doctorate in political science and aggregation in strategic studies.
 He has completed various courses locally and abroad, such as the Naval Warfare General Course, the Naval Warfare Complementary Course and the Flag Officer's Promotion Course.
-He also serves as a professor with aggregation in Strategic Studies at the Social and Political Sciences Institute, and at the Portuguese Naval Academy.
+He also serves as a professor with aggregation in strategic studies at the Social and Political Sciences Institute, and at the Portuguese Naval Academy.